-Control of Fine Finger Movements
+Neural Control of Hand and Finger Movements

-Our lab investigates how the brain controls movements of the body.
+Our lab investigates how the brain controls movements of the body, and translates our findings to advance brain-machine interface technology for restoration and repair of lost or damaged neurological function.
 A longstanding line of investigation explores control of fine finger movements, like those used in typing, playing a musical instrument, or performing delicate surgery.
-We study how the motor cortex controls a rather complex set of muscles to achieve the required movement.
-On-going projects include the following:
+More recent work explores the combination of reaching, grasping, and manipulating.
+In both realms, we study how the brain controls a rather complex set of muscles to achieve the required movement.